Haruma-VN/Tre/README.md

 - JS Execute: This function executes all JavaScript source code, and allows you to call Tre functions in the script.
 - Split and Concat PopCap Resources: Allows you to split and concatenate PopCap resources (RTON encoding is not currently supported).
 - Split and Concat PopCap Atlas: Requires you to split PopCap Resources to get the JSON data.
+Can also pack very fast from 1536 directly to 768.
-- EEncode and Decode PopCap PTX: Currently supports texture formats 0, 30, and 147.
+- Encode and Decode PopCap PTX: Currently supports texture formats 0, 30, and 147.
 - Unpack and Pack RSGP (PGSR, RSG, etc.).
 - Unpack and Pack RSB (OBB, SMF, etc.).
 - Split and Concat PopCap JSON: Can also patch JSON and generate the patch for JSONs.